WokLibCodeClub/SpaceRace/step06-ending_the_game/readme.md

    loop.
 You will want the lives/score to reset, and the rocket to go to the start.
 Once this has been done, a high score feature could be added to the game.
 3. Add an explosion when a rock hits the rocket.
 This would need a new image uploaded and some extra code in the collision detection.
-4. Add a blaster weapon to the rocket that can destroy the rocks in its path!
+4. Add a blaster weapon to the rocket so that it can destroy the rocks in its path!
 This will make the game a bit easy but it would be fun to add.
 Can you add code so a blaster fires when the space-bar is pressed?
-You could do this by creating a turtle object to represent the shot, and then writing collision code for if it hits a rock!
+You could do this by creating a turtle object to represent the shot, and then writing collision code for if this turtle hits a rock!

 ### Check your code